afsc-assessments/ebswp_2023/doc/EBSpollock.md

 about 50\% higher.
 Average prices for fillets produced at-sea also tend to be higher because they produce proportionally more higher-priced fillet types (like deep-skin fillets).
-The at-sea price first wholesale premium averaged roughly \$0.30 per pound between 2005--2010 but has decreased to an average of
+The at-sea price first wholesale premium averaged roughly \$0.21 per pound between 2010--2014 and has increased to an average of
-\$0.25 per pound between 2014--2018, in part, because the shore-based sector increased their relative share of surimi production.\footnote{The at-sea price premium is the difference between the average price of first-wholesale products at-sea and the average price of first-wholesale products shore- based.}
+\$0.27 per pound between 2015--2019.\footnote{The at-sea price premium is the difference between the average price of first-wholesale products at-sea and the average price of first-wholesale products shore- based.}